Beautyshah/M1_Application_Scientific-calculator/1_Requirements/readme.md

 - It gives accurate results.
 - It gives output very quickly, in nanoseconds.
 ### weaknesses
+- Dependency
+- High cost
 ### Opportunities
+- can be implemented in any places where calculations are required
 ### Threats
+- Other similar applications or device

 ## High Level Requirements
 |HLR  | Descriptions       |